UNC Family Medicine Patient Advisory Council

 Dr. Gwyther and his family members have been patients of the FMC practice since moving to Chapel Hill.

 Janice Wells is a retired social work professor and a Licensed Clinical Social Worker.
 Her areas of practice include medical social work and gerontology.
 She is committed to establishing community networks that help support aging adults, to remain in their homes as long as they can safely do so.
 She and her husband have helped organize two Aging in Place groups in Chapel Hill and have provided consultation to groups with similar interests in Durham, Brier Creek, Charlotte and Charleston.
+She is a Living Healthy trainer and has co-facilitated groups at the FMC and at Rogers Road Community Center in Chapel Hill.

 Her FMC physician, Dr. Weir, told her about the Patient Advisory Council and how to apply to be a member.
 She has been a member of the PAC since its inception in 2012.